raheelaahmed/crochet-guide/README.md

 I'm Rania, and crochet is my passion!
 This website is a space for me to share my love for the craft with you.
 Whether you're a seasoned crocheter or just picking up a hook for the first time, I hope you find something here to inspire you.

-on this website you will see the logo on top left side "Rania Crochet Guide", it is linked to home page ,when you will click on it it will bring you to home page. there is navigation bar on the right side representing three  pages of website "<a href="https://raheelaahmed.github.io/crochet-guide/contact-us.html">contact us" </a>, this page a form to contact the deignner by providing name,email and a message.,message will be sent through submit button(you will get thankyou for contacting us message) by clicking submit button which is connected to a hidden webpage"submit-form.html",  <a href="https://raheelaahmed.github.io/crochet-guide/written-patterns.html">
+This website is designed to share my crochet work with you on this website you will see the logo on top left side "Rania Crochet Guide", it is linked to home page ,when you will click on it it will bring you to home page. there is navigation bar on the right side representing three  pages of website "<a href="https://raheelaahmed.github.io/crochet-guide/contact-us.html">contact us" </a>, this page a form to contact the deignner by providing name,email and a message.,message will be sent through submit button(you will get thankyou for contacting us message) by clicking submit button which is connected to a hidden webpage"submit-form.html",  <a href="https://raheelaahmed.github.io/crochet-guide/written-patterns.html">
 "written patterns"</a>